-Providing reading intervention that will enable students to acquire the skills they are missing and advance important meaning-making strategies, which in turn will improve their overall academic success, is necessary to break the cycle of failure many students have experienced.
-Digital instruction can be successfully leveraged to aid the older struggling reader.
-Integrated Digital Literacy can be used in four ways to ameliorate the situation: 1) Develop Critical Language Skills, 2) Increase Interest and Motivation, 3) Transform Understanding, and 4) Embed Supports to Customize Text.
+Reading interventions that provide students opportunities to acquire the skills they are missing and advance important meaning-making strategies, are necessary to break the cycle of failure many students have experienced.
+Digital instruction can be leveraged to aid the older struggling reader.
+Integrated Digital Literacy can be used in four ways to ameliorate the situation: 1) Develop Critical Language Skills, 2) Increase Interest and Motivation, 3) Transform Understanding ,and 4) Embed Supports to Customize Text.
 Below is a list of tools that may be useful in integrating digital literacy in each of these areas.